-Ellie Davies (Born 1976) lives in London and works in the forests of the UK.
+Ellie Davies (Born 1976) lives in London and works in the woods and forests of the UK.
 She gained her MA in Photography from London College of Communication in 2008.

 Davies's six recent solo shows include Into the Woods at The Richard Young Gallery, London, Come with Me – New Landscape by Ellie Davies at The Print House Gallery in London, Smoke and Mirrors: Solo Exhibition at 10GS London, and Ellie Davies Solo Exhibition at Bruce Collections, Kiev in Ukraine.

 In June 2014 she was signed by Sophie Maree Gallery in The Netherlands who exhibited her work at Kunst Art fair 2014in Amsterdam.
 Her work is represented at various international Art Fairs by Crane Kalman Brighton Gallery.

 Recent group exhibitions include The Open West 2014 at The Wilson Gallery in Cheltenham, Forest Stories in The Russian Museum Summer Gardens in St. Petersburg, Inside Out at PH21 Gallery in Budapest, 100 Trees at Onca Gallery, Brighton, The Arles 2013 Photo Festival in France, The Noorderlicht 2013 Photofestival in The Netherlands, and the 2012 Singapore International Photo Festival.
 In late 2012 the Open to Interpretation: Intimate Landscape Exhibition toured the USA including Gordon Parks Gallery, St Paul, Minneapolis, and Newspace Centre for Photography, Portland, Oregon.